nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-07/README.md

 router.post('/api/v1/:model', auth('create'), handlePost);
 ```

 Once done, navigating to your running server at `/api-docs/` on the port specified in your swagger.js configuration file will reveal your live running Open API documentation.
+You will only generate Swagger API endpoints in your documentation if you add JSDoc-like comments to each route in your `server.js` AND if you update the configuration `files` key-value.

 **This is required for every API server that you create**